mattermost/mattermost-plugin-servicenow/README.md

 There are two methods by which you can connect your Mattermost account to your ServiceNow account.

 - **Using slash command**
-    - Run the slash command "/servicenow connect" in any channel.
+    - Run the slash command `/servicenow connect` in any channel.
     - You will get an ephemeral message from the ServiceNow bot containing a link to connect your account.
     - Click on that link.
 If it asks for login, enter your ServiceNow credentials and click `Allow` to authorize and connect your account.